telerik/fiddler-everywhere-docs/knowledge-base/configure-vpn-with-fiddler.md

     ![Bypassing VPN addresses](../images/kb/vpn/vpn-cisco-bypass.png)

     >tip As a separator for multiple addresses in the bypass list, you can use a comma, semicolon, new line, and white space.
 All separators will be converted to the OS supported separator after saving the values.
-Once the addresses in **_Bypass Fiddler for URLs that starts with:_** are set, the values are persisted and used by Fiddler Everywhere to set the OS’s bypass list (for example, you can open the **_Proxy Settigns_** on Windows OS and check that the values are persisted in **_Use the proxy server except for addresses that starts wtih.._** textbox).
+Once the addresses in **_Bypass Fiddler for URLs that starts with:_** are set, the values are persisted and used by Fiddler Everywhere to set the OS’s bypass list (for example, you can open the **_Proxy Settigns_** on Windows OS and check that the values are persisted in **_Use the proxy server except for addresses that starts with.._** textbox).

 5. Start the Cisco VPN client and connect to the VPN network.